 Peel and chop 3-4 medium potatoes into ½ inch cubes to make 3-4 cups.
 Peel and shred 2 medium carrots and chop one small onion and one stalk (rib) of celery.

-Add veggies to a larger crock pot.
-Add 2 cups of low sodium chicken broth.
-Optionally add one teaspoon dry parsley and 1 teaspoon basil.
-Cook on low for 4 hours.
+Add veggies to a 5 quart or larger crock pot.
+Add 2 cups of low-sodium chicken broth.
+Optionally add 1 teaspoon of dry parsley and 1 teaspoon of basil.
+Cook on low for 4-5 hours until the potatoes are tender.

 When thickened, add to the crock pot and mix well.
-Add 1 pound cheese of choice.
-Velveeta for me.
-Cook one additional hour on HIGH.
-Be sure the potato is tender before stopping.
+Add 1 pound of cheese of choice—Velvetta™ or cheddar recommended.
+Cook 30-45 minutes additional on HIGH until thick and the cheese is all melted.

 Top the way you would your cheeseburger.
 I love some bacon, tomato, and pickle.